Francisco-Marquez/Getting-and-Cleaning-Data---Course-Project/README.md

 4) *Analysis.R:* This script ontains the code R realized (step by step).

 ## Contributions:
-Feel free to provide any suggestions for improving the code after I confirm that this work has already been reviewed and graded.
+Feel free you to provide any suggestions for improving the code after I confirm that this work has already been reviewed and graded.